-Grade level Number of school days Days for the student book Pages to study per day Pages to study per week
+Grade level Days for tests and reviews Pages to study per day Pages to study per week

 5-A 176

 5-B 182

 Grade 5 total 358

 Now, something important.
 Whenever the curriculum has lots of similar practice problems (a large set of problems), feel free to only assign 1/2 or 2/3 of those problems.
 If your student gets it with less amount of exercises, then that is perfect!
 If not, you can always assign the rest of the problems for some other day.
 In fact, you could even use these unassigned problems the next week or next month for some additional review.